dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-toml.md

   \ that is easy to read due to its clear semantics.
 Programmers use it for\u2026"
 lastmod: '2024-03-13T22:45:00.531897-06:00'
 model: gpt-4-0125-preview
-summary: "TOML (Tom's Obvious, Minimal Language) is a configuration file format that\
-  \ is easy to read due to its clear semantics.
-Programmers use it for\u2026"
+summary: TOML (Tom's Obvious, Minimal Language) is a configuration file format that is easy to read due to its clear semantics.
 title: Working with TOML
 weight: 39
 ---